A local trace formula for the Gan-Gross-Prasad conjecture for unitary groups: the archimedean case: Representations

 has the property that

-for all $u,v\in \mathcal{U}(\mathfrak{k})$ and all $k\in \mathds{N}$. \end{itemize}
+for all $u,v\in \mathcal{U}(\mathfrak{k})$ and all $k\in \mathbb{N}$. \end{itemize}

-We equip the space $\mathcal{C}(\mathcal{X}_{temp}(G),\mathcal{E}(G))$ with a locally convex topology as follows.
-If $F=\mathds{R}$, it is the topology defined by the semi-norms $p_{D,u,v,k}$ for all $D,u,v$ and $k$ as above.
-If $F$ is $p$-adic, we remark that $\mathcal{C}(\mathcal{X}_{temp}(G),\mathcal{E}(G))$ is naturally a subspace of
+We equip the space $\mathcal{C}(\mathcal{X}_{\tempe}(G),\mathcal{E}(G))$ with a locally convex topology as follows.
+If $F=\mathbb{R}$, it is the topology defined by the semi-norms $p_{D,u,v,k}$ for all $D,u,v$ and $k$ as above.
+If $F$ is $p$-adic, we remark that $\mathcal{C}(\mathcal{X}_{\tempe}(G),\mathcal{E}(G))$ is naturally a subspace of

 where for all $M\in \mathcal{M}$ we have fixed a parabolic subgroup $P\in \mathcal{P}(M)$ and for all $\mathcal{O}\in \{\Pi_2(M)\}$ we have fixed a base-point $\sigma\in \mathcal{O}$.
-The spaces $C^\infty\left(i\mathcal{A}_{M,F}^*, End(i_{K_P}^K(\sigma_{K_P}))^\infty\right)$ have natural locally convex topologies.
-We endow the space (3) with the direct sum topology and $\mathcal{C}(\mathcal{X}_{temp}(G),\mathcal{E}(G))$ with the subspace topology.
+The spaces $C^\infty\left(i\mathcal{A}_{M,F}^*, \End(i_{K_P}^K(\sigma_{K_P}))^\infty\right)$ have natural locally convex topologies.
+We endow the space \ref{eq 2.6.3} with the direct sum topology and $\mathcal{C}(\mathcal{X}_{\tempe}(G),\mathcal{E}(G))$ with the subspace topology.

-We will need the following strong version of the Harish-Chandra-Plancherel formula also called matricial Paley-Wiener theorem (cf theorem VII.2.5 and theorem VIII.1.1 of [Wa2] in the $p$-adic case and [A2], [A8] in the real case).
+We will need the following strong version of the Harish-Chandra Plancherel formula also called matricial Paley-Wiener theorem (cf.\ Theorem VII.2.5 and Theorem VIII.1.1 of \cite{Wa2} in the $p$-adic case and \cite{A2}, \cite{A8} in the real case).

-\begin{theo} \begin{enumerate}[(i)] \item The map $f\in \mathcal{C}(G)\mapsto \left(\pi\in Temp(G)\mapsto \pi(f)\in End(\pi)^\infty\right)$ induces a topological isomorphism $\mathcal{C}(G)\simeq \mathcal{C}(\mathcal{X}_{temp}(G),\mathcal{E}(G))$.
+\begin{theo} \begin{enumerate}[(i)] \item The map $f\in \mathcal{C}(G)\mapsto \left(\pi\in \Temp(G)\mapsto \pi(f)\in \End(\pi)^\infty\right)$ induces a topological isomorphism $\mathcal{C}(G)\simeq \mathcal{C}(\mathcal{X}_{\tempe}(G),\mathcal{E}(G))$.

-\item The inverse of that isomorphism is given by sending $T\in \mathcal{C}(\mathcal{X}_{temp}(G),\mathcal{E}(G))$ to the function $f_T$ defined by
+\item The inverse of that isomorphism is given by sending $T\in \mathcal{C}(\mathcal{X}_{\tempe}(G),\mathcal{E}(G))$ to the function $f_T$ defined by

 \end{enumerate} \end{theo}